tinoryj/ELECT/README.md

 target_storage_saving: 0.6 # The balance parameter (storage saving target) controls the approximate storage saving ratio of the cold tier.
 enable_migration: true # Enable the migration module to migrate cold data to the cold tier.
 enable_erasure_coding: true # Enable redundancy transitioning module to encode the cold data.
-# Manual settings to achieve balanced workload across different nodes.
+# Manual settings to achieve a balanced workload across different nodes.
 initial_token: -9223372036854775808 # The initial token of the current node.
 token_ranges: -9223372036854775808,-6148914691236517376,-3074457345618258944,0,3074457345618257920,6148914691236515840 # The initial tokens of all nodes in the cluster.
 # Current node settings
 listen_address: 192.168.10.21 # IP address of the current node.
 rpc_address: 192.168.10.21 # IP address of the current node.
-cold_tier_ip: 192.168.10.21 # The IP address of the file server (cold tier).
+cold_tier_ip: 192.168.10.21 # The IP address of the object storage server (cold tier).
-cold_tier_port: 8080 # The port of the file server (cold tier).
+cold_tier_port: 8080 # The port of the object storage server (cold tier).
 seed_provider:
   - class_name: org.apache.cassandra.locator.SimpleSeedProvider
     parameters: